 2011.
 “Gender and the Hygiene Hypothesis.”
 Social Science & Medicine 72: 486-493.

 2010.
 "Drawing Battle Lines and Choosing Bedfellows: Rorty, Relativism, and Feminist Strategy."
 In Feminist Interpretations of Richard Rorty, ed.
 Marianne Janack.
 Penn State Press.

-For more information and a more complete listing of her research publications, see cv, linked above, or
+For more information and a more complete listing of her research publications, see cv, linked above.

-Dr. Clough regularly teaches a lower division course in epistemology (PHL 251) as well as formal logic (PHL 321), ancient Greek philosophy (PHL 301) and upper level seminars in the philosophy of science (PHL 470/570).
-Seminars in feminist science studies (PHL 407), and religion and philosophy (PHL 436) are usually offered every other year.
-The latest versions of these course outlines are available to registered students via Canvas.
+Dr. Clough regularly teaches a lower division course in epistemology (PHL 251) as well as formal logic (PHL 321), ancient Greek philosophy (PHL 301) and upper level seminars: Philosophy of Science (PHL 470/570); Science, Politics, and Peace Literacy (PHL 481/581); and in alternate years, Feminism and Science (PHL 407/507).
+The latest versions of these course outlines are available from the SHPR Main Office, and to registered students via Canvas.